RaspAP/raspap-docs/docs/repeater.md

 The remote host is RaspAP's public [speedtest server](https://speedtest.raspap.com/) located in the United States.
 Additional speedtest hosts distributed in other geographic centers are forthcoming.

+## Discussions
+Questions or comments about configuring a WiFi repeater?
+Join the [discussion here](https://github.com/RaspAP/raspap-webgui/discussions/1320).